SofteqDG/ios-objective-c-coding-style/README.md

 UIButton *settBut;
 ```

-A three letter prefix (e.g., `SDC`) MUST be used for class names and constants, however MAY be omitted for Core Data entity names.
+A minimum three letter prefix (e.g., `SDC`) MUST be used for class names and constants, however MAY be omitted for Core Data entity names.
 Constants MUST be camel-case with all words capitalized and prefixed by the related class name for clarity.
 A two letter prefix (e.g., `NS`) is [reserved for use by Apple](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/DefiningClasses/DefiningClasses.html#//apple_ref/doc/uid/TP40011210-CH3-SW12).

 **For example:**